JoyKrishnaMondal/simple-livescript-watch/README.md

 ![alt text](http://i.imgur.com/tXZXFFD.png)

-If you want to report and bug or want me to add any feature that you would like, please send me an email, I am really interested in hearing from you !
+If you want to report any bug or want me to add any feature that you would like, please send me an email, I am really interested in hearing from you !

 I have customized it slighly with file deletion and creation since I dont like to pollute my directory with many javascript files.